uvaise-n/Cryptocurrency-Interactive-Visualization-and-LINK-Forecast/README.md

 - The number days of exsistence (or since coin gecko collected historical information) can be seen from the shape of data.
 With BTC having the longest and DOGE being the recent

 ![Correlation](https://github.com/uvaise-n/Cryptocurrency-Interactive-Visualization-and-LINK-Forecast/blob/main/Correlation.JPG)
 - All coins have a very high correlation to Bitcoin and between each other.
-Chainlink and Ethereum has a surprisingly high correaltion to Bitcoin.
+Chainlink and Ethereum have a surprisingly high correlation to Bitcoin.
-- The Price change however doesn't have a very high correaltion.
+- The Price change however doesn't have a very high correlation.
-- We could visualize the correaltion using a Pairplot
+- We could visualize the correlation using a Pairplot
 ![Pairplot](https://github.com/uvaise-n/Cryptocurrency-Interactive-Visualization-and-LINK-Forecast/blob/main/Pairplot.JPG)

 #### Forecast
-- The data for LINK has an upward trend and a seasonality seperated by year.
-The residuals were fairly constant until mid 2020 and since then is very volatile.
+- The data for LINK has an upward trend and a seasonality separated by year.
+The residuals were fairly constant until mid-2020 and since then are very volatile.
 This reduces the quality of the forecast.
-- We see that the 3 month and second order differntiation of 12 months, both with box cox transformation makes the data stationary
+- We see that the 3 month and second-order differentiation of 12 months, both with box cox transformation makes the data stationary
 - The model we used is still not stationary as we used the orginal monthly data and not the pre-processed ones.
 - The pre-processed data is supposed to be used to build the model and do the prediction.
-However, they weren't capuring the seasonality well enough to give a forecast better than a straight line or a squiggly line.
+However, they weren't capturing the seasonality well enough to give a forecast better than a straight line or a squiggly line.
-- The model can't be used to make investment decisions, esp because it is used to predict long periods of time.
+- The model can't be used to make investment decisions, esp because it is used to predict long periods.

 #### Potential Improvements
-1. The model can be made better with incorporating the seasonal trends with the help of a domain expert.
-Due to the high volatility of crypto currencies the seasonality however maybe difficult to determine and could make ARIMA not a great model for crypto forecast.
+1. The model can be made better by incorporating the seasonal trends with the help of a domain expert.
+Due to the high volatility of cryptocurrencies the seasonality however may be difficult to determine and could make ARIMA not a great model for crypto forecast.
-2. The model can be made better with use of standardization and differentiation techniques
-3. By avoiding periods of high volatility
+2. The model can be made better with the use of standardization and differentiation techniques 3 By avoiding periods of high volatility
 4. Using models other than ARIMA

 ## Acknowledgements

  - [Data from CoinGecko](https://www.coingecko.com/en/coins/chainlink/historical_data/usd#panel)